 Color, Materials, and Visual Cues to Expand Perception

-- Use a light, cohesive palette with cool neutrals as a base, adding warm accents sparingly
+- Use a light, cohesive palette with cool neutrals as a base, adding warm accents sparingly.

-- Employ reflective or matte surfaces to bounce light without multiplying texture
+- Employ reflective or matte surfaces to bounce light without multiplying texture.

-- Introduce strategic alignment and vertical cues to draw the eye upward and widen perceived depth
+- Introduce strategic alignment and vertical cues to draw the eye upward and widen perceived depth.

 Maintenance Habits to Keep the Workspace Clutter-Free

-You’ll keep the workspace uncluttered by establishing a daily debris diet: quick, targeted wipes and a tray for crumbs that stops buildup before it starts.
-Adopt smart storage habits that place essentials where you actually use them, freeing counter space for prep and presentation.
-A deep clean routine stays minimal yet effective, turning routine maintenance into a seamless, aesthetically calm ritual.
+You’ll keep your workspace uncluttered by sticking to a “daily debris diet.”
+This means quick, targeted wipes and a designated tray for crumbs, stopping buildup before it even thinks about starting.
+Adopt smart storage habits that put your essentials right where you actually use them, freeing up counter space for all your prep and plating.
+It’s like having a personal assistant who only cleans up after you.

 Daily Debris Diet

-- Sort trash as you prep, separating recyclables, compost, and waste
+- Sort trash as you prep, separating recyclables, compost, and waste.

-- Wipe spills and crumbs before continuing, preserving gloss and edge clarity
+- Wipe spills and crumbs before continuing, preserving gloss and edge clarity.

 Smart Storage Habits